quintoandar/butterfree/GITFLOW.md

 ### Working Locally

 ```
-# checkout develop, fetch the latest changes and pull them from remote into local
+# checkout master, fetch the latest changes and pull them from remote into local
 git checkout master
 git fetch
 git pull origin master

-# create a feature branch that is based off develop
+# create a feature branch that is based off master
 git checkout -b <username>/some-description

 # do your work